Naked Lunch (film): Development

+Filming

+Cronenberg intended the film to be shot in Tangiers, but the Gulf War prevented him from filming in North Africa as they could not receive insurance.
+Cronenberg massively rewrote the script a few days before filming due to being unable to shoot in Tangiers.
+Cronenberg worked on the film while also starring in Nightbreed.
+The film was shot on a budget of around US$17 million and shooting started on 21 January 1991 in Toronto.

+Chris Walas was hired to perform the special effects for the film.
+The film required fifty bug typewriters.

 Music

 The film score is composed by Cronenberg's staple composer, Howard Shore, and features free jazz musician Ornette Coleman.
 The music of the Master Musicians of Jajouka led by Bachir Attar is also featured throughout the film.
 The use of Coleman's composition "Midnight Sunrise", recorded for his Dancing in Your Head album, is relevant, as author William S. Burroughs was present during the 1973 recording session.

 Release

 Box office

 Naked Lunch was released on 27 December 1991 in a limited release of 5 theaters, grossing $64,491 on its opening weekend.
 It went on to make $2,641,357 in North America.
+It was the second-highest-grossing film in Canada for 1992, behind Léolo, having earned $600,000.

 Critical reception

-On Rotten Tomatoes the film has a 70% rating based on 37 reviews, with an average rating of 7/10.
+On Rotten Tomatoes the film has a 73% rating based on 40 reviews, with an average rating of 7/10.
 The consensus reads, "Strange, maddening, and at times incomprehensible, Naked Lunch is nonetheless an engrossing experience."
 On Metacritic, it has a weighted average score of 67 out of 100 based on reviews from 16 critics, indicating "generally favorable reviews".

 Roger Ebert gave the film two-and-a-half stars out of four and wrote, "While I admired it in an abstract way, I felt repelled by the material on a visceral level.
 There is so much dryness, death and despair here, in a life spinning itself out with no joy".
 Janet Maslin of The New York Times wrote, "for the most part this is a coolly riveting film and even a darkly entertaining one, at least for audiences with steel nerves, a predisposition toward Mr. Burroughs and a willingness to meet Mr. Cronenberg halfway", but did praise Weller's performance: "The gaunt, unsmiling Mr. Weller looks exactly right and brings a perfect offhandedness to his disarming dialogue".
 Richard Corliss of Time gave a mixed review, calling it "way too colorful - cute, in a repulsive way, with its crawly special effects - and tame compared with its source."
 In his review for the Washington Post, Desson Howe criticized what he felt to be a "lack of conviction".